-For lunch, we travelled outside the historic district to meet up with another friend, Paige, at Jalapeños, a local Mexican restaurant.
+For lunch, we traveled outside the historic district to meet up with another friend, Paige, at Jalapeños, a local Mexican restaurant.
 The chimichangas were tasty, just like Bonnie remembered from when she lived here.
 Again, spending time with old friends just makes any vacation that much better!

 Fort Pulaski National Monument

 After lunch, we were off to Fort Pulaski to continue our sight-seeing.
 The Army built Fort Pulaski following the War of 1812 as a coastal defense fort.
 It took 18 years to complete and military leaders considered it as tough as the Rocky Mountains when completed in 1847.
-In 1862, Union forces used rifled canons to punch holes in the walls from a great range.
+In 1862, Union forces used rifled cannons to punch holes in the walls from a great range.
 That forced the Confederate commander to surrender.